firain/AudiobookRenamePS/README.md

 # AudiobookRenamePS

-Scripts for audiobook collection renaming
+Powershell scripts for audiobook collection renaming

 ## How to Use